Become a Social Worker: Education and Licensure Requirements

 Steps to Become a Social Worker

-Becoming a social worker takes 6-9 years.
+Becoming a master’s level social worker takes 6-9 years.
 After completing your bachelor’s and master’s degrees, you must pass the Association of Social Work Boards (ASWB) exam, apply for a license, and gain experience.
 These steps vary based on what type of social work you choose and individual state licensure requirements.

 1. Earn Your Bachelor of Social Work (BSW) Degree